Guiomar Novaes: Biography

 Novaes' technique and musical interpretations may have already been fully formed by the time she reached Paris.
 One of her first pieces for Philipp was Beethoven's Les Adieux Sonata.
 Philipp said she played the second movement much too fast and suggested that she repeat it at a slower tempo.
 Novaes thought for a moment, then replayed with some differences in detail but at exactly the same tempo.
 This happened several times.
 Philipp finally gave up, saying later, "Even at that age, she had a mind of her own."
 Philipp later considered her one of his greatest students.

 By the end of 1910, Novaes was a concert veteran.
 She made her official debut with the Chatelet Orchestra under Gabriel Pierné.
 She also played under Sir Henry Wood in England and on tour in Italy, Switzerland and Germany.
 Returning to Brazil at the start of World War I, she made her U.S. debut in Aeolian Hall in New York City in 1915.
 She was still only 19.
-Richard Aldrich at the New York Times dubbed her "a musician by the grace of God."
+Richard Aldrich of The New York Times dubbed her "a musician by the grace of God."
 Pitts Sanborn in the Boston Globe called her "the young genius of the piano."
 Dubbed "the Paderewska of the Pampas," she continued playing in the United States frequently, mostly in New York.
 In 1922 she married Octavio Pinto, a civil engineer who was also a pianist and composer.
 Novaes performed for the Peabody Mason Concert series in 1954.
 Through the 1960s she came to New York every December for a single concert at Carnegie Hall.
 Her final concert appearance in New York was at Hunter College in 1972.

 Novaes had a stroke on January 31, 1979.
 She died in São Paulo, Brazil on March 7, 1979.